Property Law & Moving House

 Why choose our property lawyers?

-We’re accredited members of the Law Society Conveyancing Quality Scheme (CQS) for our recognised skills in helping people move house and all other kinds of residential property transaction.
+We’re accredited members of the Law Society Conveyancing Quality Scheme (CQS) for our recognised skills in helping people move houses and all other kinds of residential property transactions.

 But what does this actually mean for you?
 It means: